Bosch Logo

 Bosch Logo 2002-2018

-The transition to the new millennium required a modern version.
-Therefore, the designers proposed a three-dimensional logo, for which they used a “metallic” design.
-They made the graphic a silvery gray, added brightness to the lettering, and increased its size.
+The transition into the new millennium required a contemporary variant.
+Therefore, designers proposed a three-dimensional logo using a “metallic” design.
+They made the graphics silver-grey, increased the inscription’s brightness, and enlarged it.

 2018 – today